The Big Lie (1951 film): Plot

 As the Iron Curtain falls, the peoples of Eastern Europe, China and North Korea are "sold out" to Kremlin-controlled puppet regimes.
 In common with other American propaganda of the time, the People's Republic of China is described as a Soviet satellite state, although it never actually was.
 Footage of marching is shown for each of the satellite states to symbolize how these countries fell under the Soviet yoke.
 Only Yugoslavia under Josip Tito escaped the Kremlin's grasp and regained its independence.

 The final part of the film attacks the Soviet-front World Peace Council, contrasting their rhetoric of peace - repeated to film footage of Soviet armaments factories and military parades in Red Square - with the realities of Communist warmongering in Greece, Indochina, Korea and China.

 The film concludes with the exhortation to "Beware the Big Lie!
-Beware the Dove that goes BOOM", as Pablo Picasso's La Colombe ("The Dove", which the World Peace Council was using as its symbol) is replaced by the cartoon La colombe qui fait BOUM, originally produced by the French anti-communist group Paix et Liberté.
+Beware the Dove that goes BOOM", as Pablo Picasso's La Colombe ("Dove", which the World Peace Council was using as its symbol) is replaced by the cartoon La colombe qui fait BOUM, originally produced by the French anti-communist group Paix et Liberté.
 In this cartoon the dove is metamorphosing into a Soviet tank - its wings have become tank treads, and its head is a tank turret.